June 10, 2022

 Except for one.

 I removed Ivan’s collar for the last time a year ago today and placed it in my office.
 Its silence there has been deafening, so I woke up early this morning, strapped it to my backpack, and headed off to our trail.

-The route, as usual, is perfectly abysmal — steep and slippery and stalked by sasquatch, probably.
-Ivan would’ve loved it, and I imagine him bounding beside me again, scouring the shadows for wildlife and new places to pee.
-But no matter how much I adjust the length of my stride or pace, there is no accompanying jingle.
-The tags just sway and clank behind my pack monotonously.
+The route, as usual, was perfectly abysmal — steep and slippery and stalked by sasquatch, probably.
+Ivan would’ve loved it, and I imagined him bounding beside me again, scouring the shadows for wildlife and new places to pee.
+But no matter how much I adjusted the length of my stride or pace, there was no accompanying jingle.
+The tags just swayed and clanked behind my pack monotonously.
 Joylessly.
 Soullessly.

 I don’t know why I expected anything more.

 The tags are, after all, just bits of inert metal, etched with a name that is no longer called.
 They’re no more capable of eliciting joy than a tambourine without its musician.
 And I am no musician.

 So I stopped trying to play them and just focused on the trail ahead.
 I thought about rocks and roots and squirrels and a dog who once jingled through the forest.

 The memories reverberated through me like a melody.